 - Through support of faculty and students from other regional undergraduate institutions working with established Furman investigators, e.g., Dr. Neval Erturk from Converse College and her students have worked at Furman during the Summers of 2010 through 2014 on collaborative projects with Dr Eli Hestermann (Biology).

-INBRE II directly supported science education and outreach initiatives through salary support for Dr. John Kaup (Coordinator of Science Education) and direct support for the following programs:
+INBRE II directly supported science education and outreach initiatives through salary support for Dr. John Kaup (Director of Science Education) and direct support for the following programs:

 - Furman STEM Mentors Program